Tunnel Protocols

 In passthrough mode, the engine forwards the TLS connection to upstream without terminating it.
 In this mode, the upstream service is responsible for presenting a certificate that satisfies the client.

-TLS passthrough cannot be combined with server-side TLS policy fields such as TLS minimum version or engine-side mTLS configuration.
+TLS passthrough cannot be combined with server-side TLS policy fields such as TLS minimum version, engine-side mTLS configuration, custom ALPNs, or upstream TLS.

 DTLS and QUIC